perpetualintelligence/docs/docfx_project/articles/buying/buyonmsazure.md

 - Permission to purchase from Azure Marketplace.

 ### Search the offer
-You can directly use the [SaaS Azure link](https://portal.azure.com/#create/perpetualintelligence1587956089731.pi-saas-cli-microsoft/preview) or in the Azure portal, in Marketplace, search the SaaS offer you want, for example "Cross-Platform CLI Framework" from `Perpetual Intelligence L.L.C.`
+You can directly use the [Microsoft Azure Portal](https://portal.azure.com/#create/perpetualintelligence1587956089731.pi-saas-cli-microsoft/preview).
+From your Azure portal, search the SaaS offer "Cross-Platform Terminal Framework" from `Perpetual Intelligence L.L.C.`

 ![Listing](../../images/buying/msazure/listing.png)

 ### Purchase the offer
-You can start free with our `Community` edition for educational, test, and evaluation purposes.
+You can start free with our `Demo` edition for educational, test, and evaluation purposes.
 For non-educational and production environments, you require a paid commercial license.

 1. Choose the plan
 2. Select `Subscribe`